networkspore/Netnotes/Getting-started.md

 This pom file covers a lot of things at once.

-You need the openFx dependancies to show window frames, then there's the javafx-maven-plugin, which is also required, (if you go with gradle you'll need that plugin).
-You'll also need the maven-shade-plugin. (gradle uses a shadow plugin) Maven installs all of these dependancies, and plugins when you save the pom file, so no further downloading is required.
+You need the openFx dependancies to show window frames and then there's the javafx-maven-plugin, which is also required, (if you go with gradle you'll need that plugin).
+You'll also need the maven-shade-plugin. (gradle uses a shadowJar plugin) Maven installs all of these dependancies, and plugins when you save the pom file (if you have the VS code extension installed), so no further downloading is required.

-If you don't install the shade plugin, you'll need to add all those dependancies to the 'dependancy managment' section, in order to get maven to say that everything is ok.
+All those dependancies in the 'dependancy managment' section, are their because of the differences between your environment and the environment that the app-kit was compiled with.
+To make sure you have the right dependencies look in the dependencies section of maven in vscode.
+You might have to expand the appkit icon, in that section to see any dependency conflicts.

 The shade plugin is designed to package all the dependancies into one executable jar, but it can't package certain secure files, so you need to add those dependancies to the 'excludes' section.
 Someone on stack overflow suggested the:
  <excludes>
     <exclude>META-INF/*.SF</exclude>
     <exclude>META-INF/*.DSA</exclude>